 BUSINESS LAW

-Formation, general counseling, restructuring, licensing, registered agent services, contracts, agreements, acquisitions, dissociation, and dissolution.
+General counseling, formation, restructuring, licensing, registered agent services, contract drafting and review, succession planning, exit planning, dissociation, and dissolution.

 ESTATE PLANNING

-Wills, revocable living trusts, irrevocable trusts, durable powers of attorney, and health care powers of attorney.
+Last wills, living trusts, and powers of attorney.

 COMPLEX CIVIL LITIGATION

-Business disputes, contract disputes, real property title disputes, constitutional rights violations, and personal injury claims resulting in serious injury.
+Business disputes, contract disputes, real property title disputes, and personal injury claims resulting in serious injury.

 CREDENTIALS